aldenso/gitsearch/README.md

       search for a user.

-Search for a repos for username "aldenso".
+Search for repos for username "aldenso".

     $ ./gitsearch -r -login aldenso
     ===============================================================================